john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 ## Lambdas

 The `lambda` keywork just creates unnamed function.
-Here is an example a typical function `check_is_even`, and a lambda statement with the same meaning:
+Here we create a simple function that tests if a number is even, and a lambda statement that does the same thing:

     def check_is_even(n):
         return n % 2 == 0

     lambda n: n % 2 == 0

-But these `anonymous functions` are often really handy.
+These [anonymous functions](https://en.wikipedia.org/wiki/Anonymous_function) can be really handy.
 You can pass them around like variables (Python 2.2 and newer).

-This piece of code shows the difference between a normal function definition (`f`) and a lambda function (`g`):
+Here is another compare-and-contrast example between a regular function (`f`) and a lambda function (`g`):

     >>> def f (x): return x**2
     ...
     >>> print f(8)
     64
-    >>>
     >>> g = lambda x: x**2
     >>>
     >>> print g(8)
     64

-As you can see, `f()` and `g()` do exactly the same and can be used in the same ways.
-Note that the lambda definition does not include a `return` statement -- it always contains an expression which is returned.
+As you can see, `f()` and `g()` do exactly the same thing and can be used in similar ways.
+Note that the lambda definition does not include a `return` statement -- it always contains a single expression which is then returned.
 Also note that you can put a lambda definition anywhere a function is expected, and you don't have to assign it to a variable at all.

 Let us try to print the even numbers in the Fibonacci Sequence (the usual way):